watson-talent-services/developer-documents/tutorials/basic-talent-matching.md

 - [ ] Enter Talent Match API and change request verb to POST

-We also added the version paramater to the URL itself, and Postman picks that up and adds as a parameter
+We also added the version parameter to the URL itself, and Postman picks that up and adds as a parameter

 ![Entering the Talent Match API endpoint](https://github.com/watson-talent-services/developer-documents/blob/master/images/PostmanStep2.png)